Metastability between the clicks of Muller's ratchet: Exponential quasi-stationarity results

 \subsection{The discrete population case}

-Let $N\ge 1$ be the number of individuals in the population, and $D_n(t)$ for $n\le N$ and $t\in \Z_+$ be the number of mutations carried by the $n$-th individual.
-We do not care about the precise numbering of the individuals and consider the empirical measure process defined as follow~:
+Let $N\ge 1$ be the number of individuals in the population.
+For $n\le N$ and $t\in \Z_+$, let $D_n(t)$ be the number of mutations carried by the $n$-th individual.
+We consider the empirical measure at time $t>0$ defined as follow:

-so that $\cZ^N_t(i)\in [\![0, N]\!]$ specifies the number of individuals with exactly $i$ mutations (since everything is discrete, we identify $\cZ^N_t$ as a function on $\Z_+$).
-From the rules describing the next generation from the previous one, $\cZ^N$ is clearly a Markov process evolving on $\M_1^N(\Z_+)$, where :
+so that $\cZ^N_t(i)\in N^{-1}\cdot[\![0, N]\!]$ specifies the proportion of individuals with exactly $i$ mutations (since everything is discrete, we identify $\cZ^N_t$ as a function from $\Z_+$ to $\bR_+$).
+From the rules describing the next generation from the previous one, see Subsection 1.2.1, $\cZ^N$ is a strong Markov process evolving on $\M_1^N(\Z_+)$, where:

-The extinction time under consideration comes from the extinction of the fittest individuals, i.e.~:
+This set $\M_1^N(\Z_+)$ is equipped with the Lévy-Prokhorov metric, which makes it a Polish space, that is a separable and complete metric space.
+The clicking time under consideration comes from the extinction of the fittest individuals, i.e.: